Student Drivers and Covid-19 Regulations Update

 The class sizes have decreased to a maximum of nine students.
-This way, students will able be socially distance for one another.
+This way, students will able be socially distant from one another.
 The measures that we have in place will keep students and instructors safe from cross-contamination and allow for students to feel comfortable during their in-class lessons.

 We also offer virtual SafeStart classes for students who cannot come into our DriveWise facility.
 These classes offer the same lessons that you would receive from our in-class training.
-This allows students to continue their driving education from the comfort from their own home.
+This allows students to continue their driving education from the comfort of their own homes.

 We have been running in-car lessons since Stage 3 of re-opening.
 During these sessions, both students and instructors are required to wear face masks.
 Between each student session, instructors are also required to sanitize the inside of the vehicle so students can avoid the spread of the virus.

 These safety measures that we have in place will help slow down the spread of the virus.
 We also want to ensure the safety of our students and staff and try to make everyone's experience as safe and comfortable as possible.